plblum/jivs/docs/Understanding_Builder.md

 * cache it for reuse across multiple forms,
 * or bundle it with other static assets.

-The key idea is that the browser only needs the generated configuration data, not the Builder or Model Rules code that produced it.
+The key idea is that the browser only needs the generated configuration data, not the Builder or ValueHost Rules code that produced it.